Kir89/spark-books-analysis/README.md

 git clone https://github.com/Kir89/spark-books-analysis.git
 ```

 9. **Config file**.
 The config file contains the details of the Spark Application and the details of DB connection.
 You can find a template of the configuration, in the resources path.
-It's called it *application-confexample.conf* and you can start from that to make your own configuration, for example if you want to change your DB.
-In any case You will need to change *username* and *password*.
+It's called *application-confexample.conf* and you can start from that to make your own configuration (e.g. changing the DB).
+In any case you will need to change *username* and *password*.
 Here is how it's organized:
 ```json
 it.kirsoft.examples.booksanalysisspark {
   spark {